 applications.
 Electrochemical cells-Electrolytic and Galvanic cells, different types of electrodes, electrode potentials including standard electrode potential, half-cell and cell reactions, emf of a Galvanic cell and its measurement; Nernst equation and its applications; Dry cell and lead accumulator; Fuel cells; Corrosion and its prevention.

 UNIT 11: Surface Chemistry, Chemical Kinetics, and Catalysis

 - Adsorption-Physisorption and chemisorption and their characteristics, factors affecting the adsorption of gases on solids-Freundlich and Langmuir adsorption isotherms,

-(decay series excluded), carbon dating; Stability of nuclei with respect to proton-neutron ratio; Brief discussion on fission and fusion reactions.
+(decay series excluded), carbon dating; Stability of nuclei concerning proton-neutron ratio; Brief discussion on fission and fusion reactions.

 UNIT 12: Purification and Characterisation of Organic Compounds

 - Purification - Crystallisation, sublimation, distillation, differential extraction, and chromatography - principles and their applications.
 Qualitative analysis - Detection of nitrogen, sulphur, phosphorus, and halogens.
 Quantitative analysis (basic principles only) - Estimation of carbon, hydrogen, nitrogen, halogens, sulphur, phosphorus.
 Calculations of empirical formulae and molecular formulae; Numerical problems in organic quantitative analysis.